 IRS Form 12153 Collection Due Process Hearing Guide

 If you receive a notice that the IRS intends to place a tax lien or levy your assets, you can request a Collection Due Process (CDP) hearing.
-Taxpayers can file IRS form 12153.
+Taxpayers can file IRS form 12153 to request a hearing and appeal the lien or levy.
 These hearings allow you to appeal the IRS’s collection actions.
 They can potentially stop the lien or levy from happening.

 What is a Collection Due Process Hearing?

 A Collection Due Process hearing allows taxpayers to appeal IRS liens and levies.
 It is an informal hearing which can happen in person or over the phone.
 Oaths are not involved, and no transcript gets taken.

 The hearing looks at the validity of the notice and relevant issues related to the unpaid tax.
 At the CDP hearing, you can attempt to obtain innocent spouse relief— that’s where you argue that your spouse or ex-spouse was exclusively responsible for the taxes owed.
 You may also work out a payment plan or suggest collection alternatives.